 The Municipality will review governance practices in the Supply Chain practices and implement proper controls and risk management practices.
 In this process SCM Delegations will be reviewed and electronic Contract Management system implemented.
-The Supply Chain Management Policy and Supply Management Chain Structure will be reviewed and work-shopped with all staff.
-The Municipality will develop and centralise an online Procurement and Record Management System with a document checklist for each bid and will organise training for all Bid Committees.

 Capital Budget Implementation Project:

 The Municipality needs to be pro-active with regards to planning and implementation of the capital budget.
 Potential risks need to be addressed as soon as they are identified.
 This will require the improvement of planning processes in order to institute the monitoring of action plans to ensure that capital budget is implemented effectively to avoid under spending as experienced in the previous years and the current financial year.
 Attention will be given to projects business plans, risk identification and turnaround times on supply chain management processes to ensure the full implementation of the capital budget for a financial year.